branner-non-code/notes/CONTENT/Git/Git.md

     my repo to my own repo.

 4.   `git add -u`: add only updated files that are already tracked.
+ * Note: this appeared on 20130521:

+ > warning: The behavior of 'git add --update (or -u)' with no path argument from a subdirectory of the tree will change in Git 2.0 and should not be used anymore.
+ > To add content for the whole tree, run:
+ >
+ >   git add --update :/
+ >   (or git add -u :/)
+ >
+ > To restrict the command to the current directory, run:
+ >
+ >   git add --update .
+ >   (or git add -u .)
+ >
+ > With the current Git version, the command is restricted to the current directory.

 5.   `git rm --cached`: remove from index but leave in working tree.

 Useful adjunct programs